Nachoeigu/Nachoeigu/README.md

 # 👋 Hi, I'm Nacho Eigu.

-## 👀 Passionate about Data Analysis, Data Engineering, Data Science, Artificial Intelligence (AI) & Blockchain.
+## 👀 Passionate about Artificial Intelligence (AI), Data Engineering, Data Science, Data Analysis & Blockchain.

 I'm a 28 years old argentinean and spanish citizen.
 With 5 years in the Software Engineering -focus on Data Ecosystem-, I help companies automate workflows with AI and generating insights from raw data for decision making.